JHarp199345/Gwriter/obsidian-plugin/README.md

 - Verify file paths in settings match your vault structure
 - Ensure files exist at the specified paths
 - Check vault path is correct

+### Embedding/Indexing Issues

+- **Semantic embeddings may not work** - The local embedding model (`@xenova/transformers`) may fail to load due to bundling issues.
+This is a known issue being worked on.
+- **BM25 retrieval still works** - Even if embeddings fail, the plugin uses BM25 (text-based) retrieval which works reliably.
+- **Check index status** - Go to Settings → Writing dashboard → Retrieval to see indexing status.
+- **Run stress test** - Use the Developer Tools stress test (Settings → Writing dashboard → Developer Tools) to get detailed diagnostics about embedding failures.

+### Developer Tools

+The plugin includes a comprehensive stress test for diagnostics:

+1. Go to Settings → Writing dashboard → Developer Tools
+2. Click **"Start Stress Test"**
+3. The test will:
+   - Create temporary test files
+   - Test all plugin operations (indexing, retrieval, AI calls, character extraction)
+   - Generate a detailed log with error diagnostics
+   - Clean up all temporary files automatically
+4. The log is saved as a note in your vault: `Stress Test Log - [timestamp].md`

 ## Development